Alice Terry, 1922, in a photograph by Melbourne Spurr (1888-1964).

 For Rear Window released in the summer of 1954, Grace Kelly received equal billing with co-star Jimmy Stewart and director Alfred Hitchcock.

-In this landmark film which came out in summer 1954, one of Hitchcock’s dramatic emphases for Grace Kelly’s film persona was to display her natural elegance and sex appeal—he was amused by her public image as an “Ice Queen”3—by having her costumed in an array of fabulous Edith-Head-designed lingerie, dresses, and pants.
+Grace refused other lucrative film offers to work again with Hitchcock, this time at Paramount Pictures, on Rear Window co-starring Jimmy Stewart.
+In this landmark mystery thriller film which came out in summer 1954, one of Hitchcock’s dramatic emphases for Grace Kelly’s film persona was to display her natural elegance and sex appeal—he was amused by her public image as an “Ice Queen”4—by having her costumed in an array of fabulous Edith-Head-designed lingerie, dresses, and pants.
 Growing up in Philadelphia Grace Kelly as an adolescent and teenager had modeled in local fashion shows but, by the middle 1950’s in her mid-twenties, she became an international fashion and style icon.

 Grace Kelly was a style icon for the era of the 1950’s.

-Following these first phenomenal film credits, what happened for Grace Kelly next was perhaps surprising but not unexpected, and a clear and certain capstone to, and beacon for, her professional acting career that was barely five years old.
-Never just a pretty face, Grace Kelly insisted in her studio contract that she be allowed regular breaks to be able to act in live theater.4 Grace admired the art of the live stage and welcomed demanding theater and film roles that challenged and exhibited her acting range and abilities.
-This was part of her motivation to go after the hardly glamorous but dramatically impressive role of Georgie Elgin in George Seaton’s The Country Girl (1954) for Paramount Pictures.
+Never just a pretty face, Grace Kelly insisted in her studio contract that she be allowed regular breaks to be able to act in live theater.5 From childhood, Grace admired the art of the live stage and welcomed demanding theater and film roles that challenged and exhibited her acting range and abilities.
+This love of the theater was a big part of her motivation to seek the hardly glamorous but dramatically impressive role of Georgie Elgin in George Seaton’s The Country Girl (1954) for Paramount Pictures.

 Grace Kelly studying the script during filming of George Seaton’s The Country Girl.
-The 1954 film received 7 Academy Award nominations and won two.
-One of them was for Grace who won the Oscar for Best Actress.
+The 1954 drama film received 7 Academy Award nominations.
+It won two Oscars–including Best Actress for Grace Kelly.

-Grace Kelly backstage after the 27th annual Academy Awards on March 25, 1955 when she won the Oscar for Best Actress for her role in The Country Girl.
+Grace Kelly backstage after the 27th annual Academy Awards on March 25, 1955.
+Earlier that evening Grace won the Oscar for Best Actress for her dressed-down and dramatic role in The Country Girl.

-The 27th Annual Academy Awards, Bette Davis presenter, Marlon Brando and Grace Kelly, with their Best Actor and Best Actress Oscars.
+At the 27th Annual Academy Awards, presenter Bette Davis is with Marlon Brando and Grace Kelly, with their Best Actor and Best Actress Oscars.

-Always looking ahead, Grace’s film career had already turned international.
-She did Mogambo for a host of reasons not least of which was being able to see Africa with “all expenses paid.”6 In early 1954 she had flown to South America to make Green Fire (1954) for M-G-M with Stewart Granger and then in May 1954 she was at the French Riviera to make her third film with Alfred Hitchcock: To Catch a Thief (1955) co-starring Cary Grant for Paramount Pictures.
+In early 1954 Grace had flown to South America to make Green Fire (1954) for M-G-M with Stewart Granger.
+In May 1954 she was at the French Riviera to make her third film with Alfred Hitchcock: To Catch a Thief (1955) co-starring Cary Grant for Paramount Pictures.

-Grace liked the Riviera enough to travel there one year later, in April 1955, this time for the 8th annual Cannes Film Festival.
-To what degree Grace could imagine in advance how that particular journey to that most beautiful part of the world would impact her film career as well as future life as wife and mother was beyond her.
-It was during that early spring 1955 Mediterranean trip that Grace Kelly was first introduced to Prince Rainier III of Monaco.
+Grace liked the Riviera.
+In April 1955 she traveled there again for the 8th annual Cannes Film Festival.
+It was during this early spring 1955 Mediterranean trip that Grace Kelly was first introduced to Prince Rainier III of Monaco.

 Twenty-six-year-old Grace Kelly and 31-year-old Prince Rainier III at their first meeting at the palace in Monaco, May 6, 1955.
 They would be engaged to be married by the end of the year.
 Photograph by Edward Quinn.

-Grace Kelly modeling a fashionable dress for her mother in the mid 1950’s.
+Grace Kelly models a fashionable dress for her mother in the mid1950’s.
 Grace’s reflection is in the mirror.

 As a child Grace was dreamy and shy while her siblings were outgoing and athletic.
-Yet Grace too inherited a keen awareness of her body using her arms and legs to be dramatically expressive in an actress’s rather than athlete’s way.9 By the time she was 18 years old Grace’s beautiful rectangle-shaped face with soft pear-shape dimensions displayed thick blond hair, almond-shaped blue eyes, a small high-bridge nose and ruby lips evident in many later glamour photographs.
+Yet Grace inherited a keen awareness of her body using her arms and legs to be dramatically expressive in an actress’s rather than athlete’s way.9 At 18 years old Grace’s beautiful rectangle-shaped face with soft pear-shape dimensions displayed thick blond hair, almond-shaped blue eyes, a small high-bridge nose and ruby lips evident in later glamour photographs.

 Grace Kelly by Howell Conant, 1955.
 Conant was Grace Kelly’s friend and favorite photographer.